scottboehmer/megamek-unit-digest/units/rifleman/rifleman_rfl-7x.md

 ### Early Republic

+- Duchy of Tamarind-Abbey
 - Mercenary
 - Republic of the Sphere

 ### Late Republic

+- Duchy of Tamarind-Abbey
 - Mercenary
 - Republic of the Sphere

 ### Dark Ages

 - Capellan Confederation
+- Duchy of Tamarind-Abbey
+- Free Worlds League
 - Mercenary
 - Republic of the Sphere

 ### ilClan

 - Capellan Confederation
+- Free Worlds League
 - Mercenary